knoxjeffrey/knoxjeffrey.github.io/snippets.md

   I used this the specifically migrate my test database when it would work automatically with ```rake db:migrate```

+- precompile assets

+  When I was uploading to heroku my css and js didn't always work.
+Type this from the terminal ```bundle exec rake assets:precompile``` and then push to heroku

 ###RSpec

 - If you only need to run one of your tests in a file rather than all of them you can do this like so: